FlameKat53/Twister-OS-Patcher/README.md

 # Usage
 ![18-08-2020-08-02-21-REC.png](https://i.postimg.cc/cHq94jWb/18-08-2020-08-02-21-REC.png)<br>
 There are 3 ways to open the patcher.
 Firstly, you can click on the "Twister OS Patcher" in your applications menu.
-Secondly, you can type "twistpatch" into terminal.
-Once you open the patcher, make sure nothing important is running so you can reboot.
-Once it is open click the big button labeled "Update Twister OS" to download the latest scripts and then it will either start downloading patches and rebooting, say you are on the latest patch and exit, or say you're offline and then exit.
+Secondly, you can type "twistpatch" into terminal, and thirdly, you can use the "Patch Twister OS" button in notificationcenter. it will take a while to open, but once you open the patcher, make sure nothing important is running(compiling, unsaved mc worlds, etc)because you have to reboot after the patch.
+Once it is open, click the big button labeled "Update Twister OS" to download the latest scripts to check for updates.
+It will either start downloading patches and rebooting, or say you are on the latest patch and exit, or say you're offline and then exit.
-If you have missed out on more than 1 patch, then you will have to run it again until you get to the latest version because updates are not cumulative.
+If you have missed out on more than 1 patch, then you will have to run the patcher after each reboot due to the nature of how the patches install updates.

 ### Commands
 ```